Shinra Myōjin: Narratives

 Early sources portray Shinra Myōjin as a Korean deity who arrived in Japan to protect Tendai monks and their monasteries.
-According to Sujung Kim (김수정), the oldest reference to him in such context occurs in a narrative from Onjōji ryūge-e engi (園城寺龍華会縁起) from 1062.
-(Note: According to Edward R. Drott, name is already attested earlier, in the tenth century, in an administrative text.)
+According to Sujung Kim, the oldest reference to him in such context occurs in a narrative from Onjōji ryūge-e engi (園城寺龍華会縁起) from 1062.
+(Note: According to Edward R. Drott, the name was already attested earlier, in the tenth century, in an administrative text.)
 According to the story, during the Tendai patriarch and Buddhist monk, Enchin's travel back to Japan from his five-year stay in China in 858, he encountered a mighty storm in the Korea Strait, a sea passage infamous for strong currents and difficult maritime navigation.
-Sensing that he was in a life-threatening situation, Enchin began to pray for safety which prompted Shinra Myōjin to appear in front of him as an old man on a boat.
+Sensing that he was in a life-threatening situation, Enchin began to pray for safety, which prompted Shinra Myōjin to appear in front of him as an old man on a boat.
 It is said that the Korean god introduced himself to Enchin as a deity from Silla who protects anyone of the Buddhist faith "until Buddha Maitreya returned to this world."
 After Enchin safely returned to Japan thanks to Shinra Myōjin's intervention, he began to worship the deity out of gratitude and reverence.

 A later variant from the Taiheiki has him encounter both Shinra Myōjin and Fudō Myōō (Acala).
-Similar narratives in regards to two other deities of akin character, Matarajin and Sekizan Myōjin, are also observed.
+Similar narratives regarding two other deities of similar character, Matarajin and Sekizan Myōjin, are also observed.
 The general consensus is that the initial story surrounding Shinra Myōjin and Enchin served as their foundation.
 In another instance, Enchin is said to have visited a shrine on Mount Song and during a massive storm, he encountered a supernatural being with a head of an old man and a snake's body, identified as a manifestation of Shinra Myōjin.